HT05-S/Financial_Engineering_Projects_HT/Market_Anomaly_Detector/readme.md

 - Library Dependencies: The project relies on external libraries (streamlit, pandas, numpy, plotly, scipy, sklearn, yfinance).
 It is assumed that these libraries are correctly installed in the user's environment.

 ## 6. Local Setup-
-- Got to server folder in project_Unusualevents_analysis.
+- Go to server folder in Market_Anomaly_Detector.
 - Run detectorclass.py in unusual events.
 - Run market_anomaly_detector.py in server folder.